ngParty/react-todo-app/docs/7-todo-item.md

 # Todo Item

-Previously we implemented rendering of our todo lists.
+In previous step, we implemented rendering of our complete and un-complete todo lists.

-Now the time has come to render every todo with proper component and add interaction to it.
+Now the time has come to render every todo with proper View/markup and interaction.

+- Toggling,
+- Clicking on `X` button
+- Editing todo title

+All of these are pre-requisites to our CRUD state handling that's gonna be implemented in next step.

-### 🙇‍♀️ Exercise
+### 🙇‍♀️ Exercise 1

 1. create `TodoItem` component
 1. define props `{item: TodoModel}`